ISISComputingGroup/ibex_developers_manual/Deployment-on-an-Instrument-Control-PC.md

     * Z:
     * cd X.x.m\EPICS
 - Run `install_to_inst.bat` This will copy the contents of the above directory to `C:\Instrument\Apps\EPICS`.
+- If using the net user command delete the directory with `net use Z: /delete`
 - **install** Configure the database schemas engine.
     * Note: **BE CAREFUL.**  If you run the `config_mysql.bat` script on an existing system **YOU WILL LOSE ALL HISTORICAL DATA**.: